HON95/prometheus-esp8266-dht-exporter/README.md

 - ESP8266-based board (or some other appropriate Arduino-based board).
     - Tested with "Adafruit Feather HUZZAH ESP8266" and "WEMOS D1 Mini".
 - DHT sensor.
-    - Tested with a cheap DHT11 from eBay and "Wemos DHT Shield".
+    - Tested with a cheap DHT11 from eBay and "Wemos DHT Shield" (using pin 2).
     - DHT11 supports a maximum of 1Hz polling while DHT22 supports a maximum of 2Hz polling.
     - Both DHT11 and DHT22 support both 3V and 5V at 2.5mA max current.